 - You will need to provide the lost property/police crime reference number, proof of your address (e.g. bank statement), your Police Registration Certificate if you need one, and your passport.
 The Home Office charge £56 for a new BRP and £19.20 for biometric enrolment, you will need a debit or credit card to make the online payment.

-- You must attend an appointment at a Core Service Point or Enhanced Service Point to enrol your biometrics.
+- You must attend an appointment at a UKVCAS Service Point to enrol your biometrics if you are unable to use the IDV app.

 You cannot gain entry back into the UK without your BRP so do not make any travel arrangements until your new card is back.
 If an emergency occurs and you need to travel, or you lose your BRP card overseas you will need to apply for a replacement BRP single entry visa to re-enter the UK.
 Once you have returned to the UK contact Student Immigration Team (Advice) to apply for a replacement BRP card.